Zulqarnain-Haider/take-home-assesment/README.md

 ```
 ### Phone
 ```
-If the phone is selected from the side menu input field type should be changed to phone and it should validate the input value to be valid phone number and upon submitting the input a popup for making the phone call shall be shown to user in the browser window.
+If the phone is selected from the side menu then input field type should be changed to phone and it should validate the input value to be valid phone number and upon submitting the input a popup for making the phone call shall be shown to user in the browser window.
 ```